fr33n0w/rBrowser/README.md

 - micronparser.js for NomadNet pages rendering
 - DOMPurify.min.js for html security
-- fingerptint, go, ping and star icons from flaticon.com
+- fingerptint, go, ping, search and star icons from: flaticon.com

 The Web UI is served by:

 - Flask (developer web server, default in case waitress is missing)
-- Waitress (Production web server for windows / linux)
+- Waitress (Cross-platfrom, multithreaded, production web server)

 External software and all their rights are owned by the respective developers.